Tag: caregiver burden

 Society often expects family caregivers to manage without support.
 However, policy changes and increased awareness can improve access to financial aid and healthcare support.
 Caregivers should advocate for better resources and services.

 You’re not alone.
-Seeking help is a sign of strength, not weakness.
+Seeking help is a sign of strength.

 Caregivers Matter Too